diederv/inventory-management-system/README.md

-= an Inventory management System (IMS) implementation with Spring Boot
+= An Inventory management System (IMS) implementation with Spring Boot

 This project shows the usage of the Spring Boot framework for the implementation of an coding assignment